Beddgelert Forest, near Beddgelert

-Despite its name (cors means bog in Welsh), Cors Bordeilo is in fact a fen.
+Despite its name (cors means bog in Welsh), Cors Bodeilo is in fact a fen.

-Follow our waymarked walk over the boardwalk out into the fen for great views and the chance to spot some of the wildlife and the wildflower display in spring and summer.
+Follow our waymarked walks over the boardwalk out into the fen for great views and the chance to spot some of the wildlife and the wildflower display in spring and summer.

 National Nature Reserves are places with some of the very finest examples of wildlife habitats and geological features.